 The Admissions Committee will use a rubric that awards points for various components of the application, including academic achievement as well as direct patient care quality and quantity.
 Five additional points will be granted to University of Lynchburg graduates and Veterans.
 In the event that an applicant is both a University of Lynchburg graduate and a Veteran a maximum of five additional points is granted.
 Veterans must have served in the military under honorable conditions and must provide documentation of service.
 The rubric score is used as a component in the Admissions Committee’s process but may not determine the admission decision.
 Candidates are evaluated on all academic work (including cumulative GPA, science GPA, prerequisite GPA), official GRE scores, letters of recommendation, supplemental application data, interview scores, patient care experience, demonstrated service, and leadership ability.

-The interview day includes further assessment of the candidates through individual interviews and group interview activities.
-Each of these interviews will be conducted by PA faculty members and partnered with another faculty member or colleague of the program.
+The interview day includes further assessment of the candidates through group interview activities.
+Each of these interviews will be conducted by PA faculty members.
 The rubric is updated to include interview day activities as part the admission process.
-All candidates will receive email notification from The Chair/ Program Director regarding their status.
+All candidates will receive email notification from the Program Director regarding their status.
 Acceptance packets will be issued to candidates who are admitted to enroll.